Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback

 \begin{quotation}

 Thermoacoustic instabilities are large amplitude, self-sustained periodic oscillations observed in practical gas turbines and rocket engines used for propulsion and power generation applications.
-The thermoacoustic instability results from positive feedback between the heat release rate and acoustic pressure fluctuations.
-The presence of such large amplitude acoustic pressure oscillations can severely affect the structural integrity of a combustor.
+Such instability results from positive feedback between the heat release rate and acoustic pressure fluctuations.
+The presence of these large amplitude acoustic pressure oscillations can severely affect the structural integrity of a combustor.
 Over the years, various active and passive control strategies have been developed to mitigate thermoacoustic instability.
 Recently, time delayed feedback involving the use of a connecting tube has been shown to suppress limit cycle oscillations in different laminar systems such as acoustic pipelines and Rijke tubes.
 However, unlike laminar thermoacoustic systems, a turbulent thermoacoustic system is a complex system where the local closed-loop interaction between hydrodynamic, acoustic, and heat release rate fluctuations leads to an emergence of periodic (ordered) oscillations during the onset of thermoacoustic instability.
 In the present study, we show the use of time delayed feedback to suppress limit cycle oscillations in a single bluff body stabilized turbulent combustor.
 We couple (feedback) the acoustic field of the combustor to itself through a connecting tube.
-The length of the connecting tube is proportional to the time delay in the feedback; thus, the method used to control instability using such a connecting tube is named the delayed acoustic self-feedback in this study.
+The length of the connecting tube is proportional to the time delay in the feedback; therefore, we refer to this method as delayed acoustic self-feedback in the present study.
 We show that at the appropriate length and diameter of the coupling tube, the proposed method completely disrupts the complex interactions inside the reaction field of the turbulent combustor during thermoacoustic instability, leading to the suppression of amplitude of limit cycle oscillations by more than 90\%.
 During the state of suppression, the amplitude of acoustic pressure fluctuations is comparable to that observed for the state of stable operation (i.e., combustion noise) of the combustor. \end{quotation}